Selecting the right modeling tool

 ProductDetails

-Modeling objective live deploymentsProduction-grade modeling project management; modeling objectives provide tooling for model release management, upgrades, evaluation, and more
+Modeling objective live deploymentsProduction-grade modeling project management; modeling objectives provide tooling for model release management and evaluation.
+Does not support deployment via Marketplace as detailed here.

 Learn more about the difference between direct deployments and deployments through modeling objectives.